ablaom/MLJTuning.jl/README.md

 All tuning in MLJ is conceptualized as an iterative procedure, each iteration corresponding to a performance *evaluation* of a single *model*.
 Each such model is a mutation of a fixed *prototype*.
-In the general case, this prototype is a composite model, i.e., a model with other models as hyperparameters, and the types these sub-models are allowed to change.
+In the general case, this prototype is a composite model, i.e., a model with other models as hyperparameters, and while the type of the prototype is fixed, the types of the sub-models are allowed to vary.

 When all iterations of the algorithm are complete, the optimal model is selected based entirely on a *history* generated according to the